 Having a water bladder ensures that you’re hydrating throughout your hike.

 I currently carry a 2L water reservoir (which you can find here).
 However, I am going to get a larger size due to my recent experience hiking in Lake Tahoe.
-I went on two hikes, the first hike was eight miles and I finished my water right at the start of my very last mile, which was of course at the hottest part of the day and all uphill.
+I went on two hikes, the first hike was eight miles of the 16 mile Rubicon Trail.
+I finished my water at the start of my very last mile, which was of course at the hottest part of the day and all uphill.

-The second hike was only five miles, but I stayed at the lake for a few hours, and while I was there, I drank a lot of water.
+The second hike to Eagle Lake was only five miles, but I stayed at the lake for a few hours, and while I was there, I drank a lot of water.

 Each time, I’d planned to refill halfway through the hike, and each time I didn’t.
 Instead, I returned to my car with a bone dry water bladder.